SkygearIO/skygear-doc/content/ios/record.md

 ## Fetching an existing record

-With the record ID we could also fetch the record from a database:
+With the `recordID` we could also fetch the record from a database:

 ```obj-c
 SKYRecordID *recordID = [SKYRecordID recordIDWithRecordType:@"todo" name:@"369067DC-BDBC-49D5-A6A2-D83061D83BFC"];